Common questions asked about Ed’s Campervans

 – Positioning the cooking area at the front (rather than the back) of the vehicle

-– Attaching an awning on the side.
-These cost $190 to add.
+– Attaching an awning on the side (these cost $190)

 – Fitting Roof Racks to hold surf or paddle boards (average cost is $400 to 600 depending on type of racks)

-– Fitting a roof mounted tent on the roof of a vehicle (cost of tent including roof racks is $1,000)
+– Fitting a roof mounted tent on the roof of a vehicle that sleeps 2 people (cost of tent including roof racks is $1,000)

 What other costs do I need to consider?